 Ronda is the principal flutist with the UTC Community Orchestra and previously performed with the Topeka Symphony, the Overland Park Orchestra, and with several orchestras in Missouri, Kansas, Illinois, Texas, and Arkansas.
 She has performed and served as a panel member for several National Flute Association Conventions.
 Ronda has performed with The International Flute Orchestra in Japan, Prague, Hungary, Slovenia, and Italy.
 She has been featured on Mississippi Public Radio, Three Plus You, and This and That.
 Ronda has had articles published in the peer reviewed Flutist Quarterly journal and Flute Talk magazine.
 She has served on the faculties of Lee University, Western State Colorado University, Blue Lake Fine Arts Camp, National American University, Truman State University, Park University, Missouri Western State University, Kansas City Kansas Community College, and Parkland College.

-Dr. Ford has taught a wide variety of courses including music appreciation, music history, music theory, aural skills, studio flute, studio piano, studio recorder, flute ensemble, and recorder ensemble.
+Dr. Ford has taught a wide variety of courses including music appreciation, music history, music theory, aural skills, studio flute, studio piano, studio recorder, flute ensemble, flute literature, woodwind methods, and recorder ensemble.
 The collegiate ensembles she worked with included music major, music minors, and non music majors.